jetting across java

 The delicious turmeric dish from the streetside warung.

-Afterwards, we went into this ‘history’ museum which was more a collection of assorted Indonesian artifacts, many of which didn’t strike me as.. authentic.
+Afterwards, we went into this ‘history’ museum which was more a collection of assorted Indonesian artifacts, many of which didn’t strike me as authentic.
 The museum also had an unrelated walk-through multi-room horror scene which was honestly more unnerving than expected.

-The next day, Jade and I caught the train to Jakarta, despite many Indonesians from other cities warning us about it.
+The next day, Jade and I caught the train to Jakarta, despite many Indonesians warning us about it.
 We wanted to see what was happening in the capital, with its population of 10+ million people.
 Our first day we made sure to visit the attraction that we were most curious about - Taman Mini.
 Taman Mini is a large park that shows off what Indonesian daily life and culture is like in each of its provinces (26 or so in 1975 when the park was built), with a section for each province displaying varying architecture, clothing, dance, food, traditions, etc. There is also an IMAX in the park, as well as fifteen different museums.
 Oh, and there is also a bird park.
 And komodo dragons.
 It’s an unreal place.

 Cable Car